 There are no data on human lactation.
 Aripiprazole, like other antipsychotics, may cause hyperprolactinemia which is associated with galactorrhea, menstrual irregularities, and infertility.

-If you are pregnant and have questions related to medication use during pregnancy, the Reprotox Database is the most comprehensive resource on medication use during pregnancy.
+If you are pregnant and have questions related to medication use during pregnancy, the Reprotox Toxicology Center is the most comprehensive resource on medication use during pregnancy.